micoxion/AttoviaWiki/content/Races/Tieflings.md

 Body shape does not vary outside of racial norms except for occasional dramatic increases/decreases in height.

 Often boasting one or more horns at varying stages of development.
 The horns can manifest almost anywhere but most commonly are found on the head.
+In more extreme cases horns may cover large portions or even *all* of the body.
+It is also possible to exhibit bundles of much larger horns in a single spot commonly referred to as the demons bouquet.